 Soren just stared at her for a moment before letting out a soft chuckle.
 "You are truly one of a kind, Aria."
 He reached out his hand.
 "Do you wish to join me on my journey?"

 Aria grabbed his hand and nodded.
 "Yes, I would love to."

 And thus did the two of them began their journey.
 But what sort of road do they walk, and what dangers await them?
 And will they ever discover who they truly are?

 That, I'm afraid, is a story for another time.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, XeranadWrite a Review